 ~ Cordiali Saluti, avv.
 Fulcieri Graziani - son of Giulio Cesare Graziani

-Life size bronze portrait of General Giulio Cesare Graziani in his younger years when he was Italian Air Force Pilot.
+Custom military bronze portrait statue of General Giulio Cesare Graziani in his younger years when he was Italian Air Force Pilot.
 Graziani cooperated with the U.S. Air Force during WWII.
 A book was written about this heroic ace pilot who flew over 100 value missions.
 He became a highly decorated war hero who rose through the ranks to become Brigadier General and was later promoted to General of the Italian Air Force.

 Slater sculpted the highly detailed life size full-figure portrait of Graziani, oversaw the mold and bronze process and then shipped the bronze to the Museum in Rome.
 Slater was informed that there were a few other bronze portrait busts in the Museum however, this would be the only full-figure bronze portrait, which would make it an impressive attraction.
 It was installed next to the actual plane flown in WWII by Graziani.